SriKrishna134/my_portfolio/README.md

 1. Clone the repository:

-2. Navigate to the project directory: `cd PortfolioWebsite`
+2. Navigate to the project directory: `cd my_portfolio`

 3. Install dependencies: `npm install`